 If you’re going to paint, wait until the majority of the dust has been removed before you start.
 You don’t have to remove every speck of dust from your walls before painting, but you don’t want to paint over a lot of dust.
 Clean walls make painting easier and the results better.

-Want more home maintenance tips like this?
+If you want more home maintenance tips like this click here?

 Subscribe to my blog and get free tips like this automatically emailed to you.
 It’s free and easy to subscribe!